-2. Strategic Priorities
+6. Strategic Priorities

-- 2.1 A comprehensive and well managed capital programme supports all the fundamental themes of the Corporate Plan and the Council's strategic priorities. - 2.2 Treasury Management is a key function in enabling the Council to achieve financial excellence and value for money.
-This report, and the strategies within it, is designed to help the Council achieve the best use of its resources and it therefore underpins the Council's strategic framework and delivery of the Corporate Plan. - 2.3 We have an ambitious Corporate Plan in the period, and therefore the capital programme, plus aspirations for the longer-term and effective treasury management supports the financial sustainability of that
+- 6.1.
+A comprehensive and well managed capital programme supports all the fundamental themes of the Corporate Plan and the Council's strategic priorities. - 6.2.
+Treasury Management is a key function in enabling the Council to achieve financial excellence and value for money.
+This report, and the strategies within it, help the Council achieve the best use of its resources and it links with the Council's strategic framework and delivery of the Corporate Plan.

-3. Background
+7. Background

-3.1 The Local Government Act 2003 require local authorities to have regard to the CIPFA Treasury Management Code of Practice ("TM Code"), and specifically the CIPFA Prudential Code when determining how much it can afford to borrow.
+- 7.1.
+The Local Government Act 2003 requires local authorities to have regard to the CIPFA Treasury Management Code of Practice ("TM Code"), and specifically the CIPFA Prudential Code when determining how much it can afford to borrow. - 7.2.
+The objectives of the Prudential Code are to ensure within a clear reporting framework, that: - capital expenditure and investment plans are affordable and proportionate, - all external borrowing and other long-term liabilities are within prudent and sustainable levels, - the risks associated with investments for commercial purposes are proportionate to the financial capacity and

-- 3.2 The objectives of the Prudential Code are to ensure within a clear reporting framework, that - capital expenditure and investment plans are affordable and proportionate - all external borrowing and other long-term liabilities are within prudent and sustainable levels - the risks associated with investments for commercial purposes are proportionate to the financial capacity and - treasury management decisions are taken in accordance with good professional practice. - 3.3 The Council's capital expenditure plans are a key driver of treasury management activity.
-The outputs of the capital expenditure plan are reflected in prudential indicators, which are designed to assist Councillors when making decisions. - To demonstrate the Council has fulfilled these objectives, this report details the Prudential Indicators that must be set and monitored each year. - 3.5 We must put aside resources where the Council finances capital expenditure by borrowing (internal or external) to repay that debt in later years for the GF.
+- treasury management decisions are taken in accordance with good professional practice. - 7.3.
+The Council's capital expenditure plans are a key driver of treasury management activity.
+The outputs of the capital expenditure plan are reflected in prudential indicators, which are designed to assist Councillors when making decisions. - 7.4.
+To demonstrate the Council has fulfilled these objectives, this report, and Appendix 1, details the Prudential Indicators that must be set and monitored each year. - 7.5.
+We must put aside resources where the Council finances capital expenditure by borrowing (internal or external) to repay that debt in later years for the GF.
 This is charged to the revenue account annually and called MRP.
-There is not an earmarked reserve for MRP, it is represented in the balance sheet as increased cash as it forms part of the Council Tax Requirement. - 3.6 The underlying need to borrow for capital purposes is measured by the Capital Financial Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment. - 3.7 The Council invests its money for three broad purposes: - because it has surplus cash as a result of day-to-day activities, for example when income is received in advance of expenditure (treasury management investments) - to support local public services by lending to or buying shares in other organisations (service investments) - to earn investment income (commercial investments where this is the main purpose) - 3.8 Under the TM Code and the prevailing DLUHC Guidance, we are required to provide details of each of these purposes in the investment strategy. - 3.9 The UK Money Markets Code (April 2021 revision) is a voluntary code of practice which CIPFA recommends authorities follow as good practice.
-It is endorsed by the Bank of England's Money Markets Committee (MMC) and has been developed to provide a common set of principles in order to promote the integrity and effective functioning of the UK money markets.
+There is not an earmarked reserve for MRP, it is represented in the balance sheet as increased cash as it forms part of the Council Tax Requirement. - 7.6.
+The underlying need to borrow for capital purposes is measured by the Capital Financial Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment. - 7.7.
+The Council invests its money for three broad purposes: - because it has surplus cash as a result of day-to-day activities, for example when income is received in advance of expenditure (treasury management investments) - to support local public services by lending to or buying shares in other organisations (service investments) - to earn investment income (commercial investments where this is the main purpose).
+Note, this is only historical purchases, Local Authorities are strongly advised against making these purchases and there are consequences of them doing so. - 7.8.
+Under the TM Code and the prevailing DLUHC Guidance, we are required to provide details of each of these purposes in the investment strategy, which is detailed throughout the report and in Appendix 1.